core-error/core-error/README.md

 for integration in the various error crates.
 Furthermore, once it reaches 1.0.0, it will follow the same stability guarantees Rust does.

+# Usage
+This crate simply provides an Error trait, which is identical to the one in std except for not providing deprecated methods.
+It also contains two features:

+- `std` (default): simply reexport `std::error::Error`
+- `alloc`: implement Error on alloc Errors (incl.
+Box)

 # Minimum Rust Version

 This crate works all the way down to 1.0.0.
 It auto-detects the Rust version in